Thousands of creative leaders manage their agencies with Workamajig.

 It’s important to think of these stages as dynamic categories.
 What happens in one stage impacts the other.

-As you would know, activity and resource requirements aren’t really uniform across the five stages of the project life cycle.
+As you would know, activity and resource requirements aren’t uniform across the five stages of the project life cycle.

 Typically, there is little activity at the start of the project.
 It peaks as you move from initiation to execution before winding down at project closure.